- Optimal Thinking

-He also uses Optimal Thinking to pursue his optimum vision while embracing negativity.
+He also uses Optimal Thinking to pursue his vision while embracing negativity.

 We’re slowing down U.S. deliveries and trying to make people as happy as possible, given the production constraints.

-If you would like to nominate a well-known leader for a thinking analysis, feel free to include them in your comments below.
+Feel free to nominate a well-known leader for a thinking analysis in the comments below.